 Phase II study granted authorization in Europe

 Authorization granted for a phase 2 clinical trial that aims to evaluate the technology developed by Hemerion.
-This study sponsored by Lille University Hopital (France) is multicentric with additional investigative center in Brussels (Erasme Hospital – Belgium).
+This study is sponsored by the Lille University Hopital (France).

 Hemerion and Mount Sinai Health System (NYC) are collaborating to launch an ambitious clinical trial in 2022.
 This project has won the “Best Collaboration in the MedTech and Digital Health” award of the Galien Medstartup Prize: an international recognition that perfectly kickstarts the Hemerion development in the USA.

 Mission in Boston: Hemerion prepares its development in the United States

 Hemerion has set new milestones for its international development during a 5-day mission in Boston.

 Hemerion raises €3.55 million to accelerate the implementation of international clinical trials for the treatment of glioblastoma